devtron-labs/devtron/docs/user-guide/global-configurations/image-promotion-policy.md

 3. Give a name to the policy and write a brief description, preferably explaining what it does.

-4. Under **Image Filter Condition**, you can specify either a pass condition, fail condition, or both the conditions using [Common Expression Language (CEL)](https://github.com/google/cel-spec/blob/master/doc/langdef.md):
+4. Under **Image Filter Condition**, you can specify either a pass condition, fail condition, or both conditions using [Common Expression Language (CEL)](https://github.com/google/cel-spec/blob/master/doc/langdef.md):
     * **Pass Condition**: Only those images that satisfy your condition will be promoted and displayed in the target environment.
     * **Fail Condition**: Images that fail the condition will not be directed to the target environment.